The manual for art that outlasts its marketplace.

 To keep that honest, the system is layered.
 The asset and its provenance are permanent and operator-independent.
 Settlement is onchain.
 The orderbook, the indexer, and this frontend are run conventionally, centralized for speed, because their failure can lose listings and search but can never touch your art or your ownership.

-Content-addressed high-resolution media, referenced by CID.
+Content-addressed redundant off-chain copy, pinned via Pinata, referenced by CID.
 Fast to serve; backstopped if a pin ever lapses.

 Pay-once permanent storage.
-An architecturally distinct, second permanence layer.
+An architecturally distinct, independent permanence layer.

 No token is listable unless shard0Configured(tokenId) is true and its content hash matches the record written onchain at mint.
 Every shard’s content is hashed, and that hash is anchored onchain, so resolution and integrity can be checked against an immutable reference.